sidwebworks/quick-strapper/README.md

 # Usage

-You can start using the CLI with `npx` just by this in your terminal:
+You can start using the CLI with `npx` just by copy-pasting this in your terminal:

 ```shell
 npx quick-strapper create